SouchenOu/containers_explanation/README.md

 In the default allocator, the block of storage is at some point deallocated using ::operator delete (either during the function call, or later).

+ 5 - distance() :

+The distance() function in C++ helps find the distance between two iterators.
+In other words, we can use this function to calculate the number of elements present between the two iterators.
+This function is available in the <iterator> header file.